vmware-archive/clarity/apps/website/get-started/developing/angular.md

 ### Step 1: Install packages

-Clarity is published as three separate packages on NPM, as well as one dependency.
+Clarity is published as several separate packages on NPM.
 You will need to install these into your project to have access to them at build time.

 - **@clr/icons.** The library that provides the custom element icons.
 - **@clr/ui.** Contains the static styles for building HTML components.
-- **@cds/core.** Contains a shared core library of web components.
+- **@cds/core.** Contains the Core components.
 - **@clr/angular.** Contains the Angular components.
 This package depends on @clr/ui for styles.
-- **@webcomponents/webcomponentsjs.** A polyfill for web components for older browsers, which Clarity depends upon.

 Install them all by running the following command with `npm` or `yarn`.